Jakiboy/4Save/README.md

 # 4Save

 4Save is a tool for effortlessly **managing PlayStation game saves**!
-Simply scan your save data folder, and let 4Save automatically match each Game ID with its corresponding game title
+Simply scan your save data folder, and let 4Save automatically match each Game ID with its corresponding game title.
+Supports both PS4 & PS5 IDs.

 ## Databases